kennygrant/bestiary/goroutines.md

 # Goroutines

 Prefix a function or method call with the `go` keyword to run the call in a new goroutine, asynchronously.
-The `go` keyword is one of the distinguishing features of Go, but it can lead to some bugs if not used carefully.
+The `go` keyword is one of the distinguishing features of Go, but it can lead to subtle bugs if not used carefully.

 ## Waiting for go